 20 steps! and we are still not really finished! you will need to finish off the casting by cutting the spur off (the funnel which we used to pour the metal) and snipping of the little air hole paths, you may also need to sand, file and polish depending on your cast quality and wanted result.

-Thanks for for sticking it out and reading the whole tutorial, all the best with your future casting :)
+Thanks for sticking it out and reading the whole tutorial, What do you want to cast next and why? leave a comment below! all the best with your future casting :)